Asian Eyelid Surgery

 If your eyelids sag and obstruct your vision, or if you always look tired, then this surgery may be the right choice for you.
 You might also benefit from Asian eyelid surgery if you’d like to have a crease created or made more dramatic in your upper eyelids.
 Dr. Mess starts by evaluating your eyelid structure and creases as well as making sure that you are a good candidate for the procedure.
 After your assessment, she will measure your eyelids and creases, eyebrows, and excess fat and skin to create a personalized surgical plan for you.

-Dr. Mess is happy to discuss any questions or concerns you might have for your Asian eyelid surgery, so make sure to give her office a call today!
+Dr. Mess is happy to discuss any questions or concerns you might have for your Asian eyelid surgery, so make sure to contact us today!